Cadienvan/Cadienvan.github.io/src/pages/blog/en/my-first-10-years-as-a-software-developer.md

 ## Some thanks.

 Hundreds of people have forged this article and helped me grow in the last 10 years.
-I can't thank them all, but I want to thank some of them.
+I can't thank them all, but I feel the need to thank some of them.

 Flavia, my wife, who had the patience to listen to me talking about code for hours.
 Christian, my brother, who taught me how to install a graphics card and how to write my first line of code.
 Michele, my first mentor, who taught me how to be a critical thinker and a problem solver.
 Max, a dear friend, who taught me how to be a better person, both in and out of work.
 Serena, who has always been there to help me when I needed it.

 Thanks,